 An accredited Ohio detox facility provides the care necessary for a safe withdrawal process, including an individually prescribed, medically supervised detox program, a team of therapists to manage physical and emotional conditions as well as to provide a nurturing, safe environment complete with the comforts of home without the risk of relapse.

 What Happens After Completing a Detox Program in Ohio?

 After fully detoxing, relapse rates range from 65% to 80% just one month after completion.
 However, those who remained in a treatment program were up to 10 times more likely to maintain abstinence.
-It is crucial to plan a post-detox treatment plan of action, and to consider an inpatient program in Ohio to sustain the best chance for long-term recovery.
+It is crucial to plan a post-detox treatment plan of action, and to consider an inpatient alcohol rehab program in Ohio to sustain the best chance for long-term recovery.